faulkj/fisforformat/README.md

-# F is for Format & WHAT THE diff & Friends!
+# f is for Format & WHAT THE diff & Friends!

 A JavaScript Library that extends JavaScript's Date object to provide all the functionality that is missing from the standard implementation.
-With **F is for Format** you can easily output a date in almost any format. **WHAT THE diff** gives you the ability to calculate the exact difference between *any* two dates and output the difference in human readable text.
+With **f is for Format** you can easily output a date in almost any format. **WHAT THE diff** gives you the ability to calculate the exact difference between *any* two dates and output the difference in human readable text.
 Also included are several